Poison Ivy rash can be excruciating.

 A Favorite Herbal Remedy for Poison Ivy or Poison Oak

 Okay!
-One more favorite treatment for poison ivy and poison oak rash or exposure if Jewel Weed or Jewelweed.
+One more favorite treatment for poison ivy and poison oak rash or exposure is Jewel Weed or Jewelweed.
+And the wisdom of nature often has jewel weed growing nearby poison ivy. 😎

 Disclaimer: Of course in any of these and anything you try, you are responsible to stop the moment any treatment does not seem to be helping and to apply treatment only under the advice of your physician.
 Be responsible… be safe… and…